burito/voxel/README.md

 ---------
 It's a tech demo, don't expect it to work fast or at all.
 It only works on NVidia GPU's, I'm told it works on a GT240, but I use a GTX680, and advise you use something faster.
-AMD support is totally broken.
-With the help of my testers there is hope.
+AMD support is almost totally broken.
+It needs a miracle from AMD's driver team, not likely.

 -Dan